 When you think of Mauritius, it’s often the white, pristine beaches that spring to mind, and they are undeniably perfect.
 But this Indian Ocean Island is also a haven for water sports, and the warm, turquoise waters around its shores play host to a multitude of activities.
 Whatever level you are – a fully-fledged expert, a beginner needing a new adrenaline rush, or a family with older children looking for their next big adventure, Mauritius is perfect.
-Many of our resorts offer a fabulous range from the gentler kayaking and snorkeling, to the more active from Hobie Cat Sailing and kitesurfing; many with expert tuition and accredited schools.
+Many of our resorts offer a fabulous range from gentler kayaking and snorkelling adventures to the more active Sailing and kitesurfing.
 Certain waters around the island offer better opportunities for different sports – here are some ideas to help you narrow down your choice.

 With the growing popularity of kitesurfing, Mauritius has fast gained a reputation as a world-class location for all levels of expertise.
 With over 300 days of wind a year, and an enviable variety of beaches, you’ll be able to find the perfect spot.
-Le Morne in the south west of the island is a well-known area of coast used by kitesurfers.
-The landscape here ensures consistent south-easterly winds in the winter and a strong local thermal wind in the summer, ensuring ideal conditions 11 months of the year (February being the exception).
-Expert kitesurfers can enjoy the “one-eye” reef (host to the Mauritian leg of the KSP World Championship Kite Surfing Tour in 2012), whilst there are also waist deep waters perfect for beginners.
-The Heritage Le Telfair Golf and Spa Resort kitesurfing School is open to riders of all levels from the age of eight and offers excellent wind and sea conditions.
+Le Morne is the most well known spot, located in the south west of the island, and has become a right of passage for kitesurfers all over the world.
+The wind is most consistent from May – Setpember.
+Expert kitesurfers can enjoy the “one-eye” reef, widely regarded as one of the top five waves in the world for kitesurfers, whilst there are also waist deep waters perfect for beginners.
+The notoriety of the spot however does lead to crowds, and so the kitesurfers in the know head for Heritage Le Telfair Golf and Spa Resort located in Bel Ombre, which is open to riders of all levels from the age of eight and offers excellent wind and sea conditions.
 With its ideal location at Le Morne, the St Regis offers guests a unique kitesurfing experience.
-The kitesurfing center here provides private lessons and exclusive use of a boat to take you to the best and less frequented kitesurfing spots.
+The kitesurfing centre here provides private lessons and exclusive use of a boat to take you to the best and less frequented kitesurfing spots.

-The east coast is less choppy than the south, yet still has continuous south-easterly winds.
+Protected by an enormous reef, The east coast is less choppy than the south, yet still enjoys south-easterly winds throughout the Mauritian winter.
 The long beach at Belle Mare with its calmer waters is a good choice for beginners.
 However, with wind speeds between force 4-6, Belle Mare still provides a good adrenaline rush.
-There are several kitesurfing schools and resorts offering facilities on the east coast of Mauritius.
-We recommend the One&Only Le Saint Geran with its extensive range of water sports and affiliation with the International Kiteboarding Center and John Battleday Water-ski and Wakeboard Academy (JBWA).
-Beginners here can get a good grasp of the sport.

 As far as diving locations go, the whole of the Mauritian coastline offers great diving, with dive sites easily accessible wherever you are staying.
 The underwater topography is varied across Mauritius, and it is the North West coastline that has a sandier and gentle shelving coral reef, and arguably some of the best reefs are here, with excellent opportunities to spot tropical fish.
 The east coast is different, and slightly more dramatic with stronger currents and rocky boulders that fish hide behind; here you will find it more oceanic, with more open water, making it possible to see Eagle rays, octopus, and other bigger fish.

-With its location, on Blue Bay in the South East of the island, Shandrani Resort & Spa is the perfect spot for watersports.
-It has its own sailing club, which is a member of the Mauritius Yachting Association and is accredited by the International Sailing Association (ISA).
-The club organizes weekly lessons aimed at those trying sailing for the first time or those wanting to hone basic skills.
-Guests can progress from beginner level with an average of just one hour of sailing per day for five days.
-The resort also offers plenty of free sports including; water-skiing, windsurfing, sailing, glass bottom boat trips, snorkeling trips, kayaks and pedal boats.
-All the Beachcomber resorts provide excellent water sports facilities and families staying in one of these properties can take advantage of their weekly sailing lessons and the fabulous array of complimentary equipment.
-On the east coast, the Four Seasons has a beautifully protected lagoon in which learning to sail is a safe and fun activity.
+With its location, on the east coast of the island, Consdtance Prince Maurice is the perfect spot for watersports.
+The resort also offers plenty of free sports including; windsurfing, sailing, snorkelling trips, kayaks and pedal boats.
+All the Constance resorts provide excellent water sports facilities and families staying in one of these properties can take advantage of their weekly sailing lessons and the fabulous array of complimentary equipment.
+Another east coast resort, The Four Seasons has a beautifully protected lagoon in which learning to sail is a safe and fun activity.
 All non-motorized watersports equipment here is free of charge, and guests can also kayak, windsurf, water ski, snorkel and dive.